park-bench/parkbench-common/README.md

 ## Included modules

-### Confighelper
+### ConfigHelper
-`Confighelper` is a helper class for `ConfigParser`.
+`ConfigHelper` is a helper class for `ConfigParser`.
 It includes expanded option validation, and makes some assumptions specific to Parkbench projects.

 ### Tmpfs
-`tmpfs` is a very simple module for mounting and checking tmpfs filesystems.
+`tmpfs` is a very simple module for mounting tmpfs filesystems.

-### Beaconbroadcaster
+### Broadcaster
-`beaconbroadcaster` provides the broadcasting component for beacons, a filesystem-based IPC.
+`Broadcaster` provides the broadcasting component for broadcasts, a filesystem-based IPC.

-### Beaconreceiever
+### BroadcastConsumer
-`beaconreceiver` provides the receiving component for beacons, a filesystem-based IPC.
+`BroadcastConsumer` provides the receiving component for broadcasts, a filesystem-based IPC.

 ## Prerequisites